ArwaEiad/TMDB-Project/README.md

 ## Key Features:

-- Data Loading: The project involves loading the TMDB dataset from a CSV file into HDFS (Hadoop Distributed File System).
+- Data Loading: The project involves loading the TMDB dataset from a CSV file into HDFS (Hadoop Distributed File System) , then reading it using pyspark to start processing
 - Pre-Aggregation: Pre-aggregated tables are created to summarize movie data by genres and identify the most popular film in each original language.
 - PySpark Implementation: The entire project is implemented using PySpark, a Python API for Apache Spark, which provides distributed processing capabilities for large-scale data analysis.